James Carney (bishop)

 James Francis Carney (June 28, 1915 – September 16, 1990) was a Canadian archbishop of the Roman Catholic Church.
-He served as the eighth Archbishop of Vancouver, British Columbia, from 1964 until his death in 1990.
+He served as the eighth Archbishop of Vancouver, British Columbia, from 1964 until he died in 1990.
 He was the first Archbishop of Vancouver born in the city of Vancouver.

 Early life

 Carney was born on June 28, 1915, in what was then considered the "southern part" of Vancouver, British Columbia, Canada.
 His family was Irish Catholic.
 He had two brothers—John and Bernard—and one sister, Josephine, who became a nun and is Carney's last surviving sibling.
 His height was described as "towering".

 Ordination and priestly life

 On March 21, 1942, James Carney was ordained a priest by Archbishop William Mark Duke in Vancouver.
 He first worked at the Holy Rosary Cathedral as an assistant pastor from 1942 to 1950.
 In addition to assisting at the cathedral, Carney also served as editor of The B.C.
 Catholic newspaper and chancellor of the archdiocese.

 In 1950, Carney was transferred to St. Patrick's Church, where he worked for four years.
 Subsequently, he was chosen as assistant pastor to Corpus Christi and shortly afterwards he became the pastor of the parish.
 In 1964, Carney was appointed as the Archdiocese's vicar general.
 As a result, he was allowed to use the title "Monsignor".
 After two years, he was ordained as auxiliary bishop of Vancouver on February 11, 1966, by Cardinal Sergio Pignedoli, with then-Archbishop of Vancouver Martin Michael Johnson and Michael O’Neill of Regina acting as the co-consecrators.